CCN-Support/CCN_Wiki/docs/source/mri.rst

 **I'm on the Calendar page, but don't see any options to sign up.**

 - Make sure you click "Find Appointments" on the right-hand side.
-The detailed guide linked under :ref:`safety_cert` explains this step and many others that are frequently missed--please read it carefully.
+The detailed guide linked under :ref:`safety_cert` explains this step and many others that are frequently missed -- please read it carefully.
 - If you still do not see any options for signing up, it means all current postings are full.
 CCN staff offers these sessions as often as the schedule allows, but demand for safety certification is usually high and the sessions fill up very quickly.
 Watch the calendar for cancellations and new postings--BruinLearn sends automatic email notifications (if your settings allow it) about new session availabilities.
 - If you have a strict deadline or have been actively trying to find a spot for a long time, email ccnsupport@g.ucla.edu to discuss a special accommodation.
 CCN will do its best to help, but cannot guarantee anything.
 Training opportunities are limited by both scanner and staff availability.

 **I finished my certification training and passed the exams.
 Now what?**

 - Once you have passed the Operations Exam, you are able to start serving as a safety second for scans.
 There are no further exams to take or physical certificates to get.
-You will simply need to be recertified after a year has passed (see "How do I get recertified?" above).
+You will simply need to be recertified after a year has passed (see :ref:`renew_cert` above).
 - Your lab admin will need to add you to your lab's personnel list on SIStat.
 See the Lab Personnel section on this page for instructions.
 This will allow us to mark your certified status in the system, your lab to schedule you for scans, and you to book scans yourself.
 - After you have gained some experience as a safety second, you will be able to become a Primary or Responsible User.
 See the section about primary users on this page for qualification criteria.
 CCN does not stipulate a specific number of required experience hours, as everyone's MR background is different, but will assess each individual's experience level as necessary.
 - Contact CCN staff for access to the CCN mailing lists and Slack workspace.
 These are the primary communication channels for CCN information and announcements.